fdbozzo/foxbin2prg/README.txt

 - Methods and properties of TEXT version are alphabetically sorted for easy comparison
 - It has compatibility with SCCTEXT at parameter level so can be used as sustitute with SourceSafe

-Actually supports conversions between PJX,SCX,VCX,FRX,LBX,DBC and DBF files, for which it generates TEXT versions with extension PJ2,SC2,VC2,FR2,LB2,DC2 and DB2 that can be reconfigured to compatibilize with SourceSafe.
+Actually supports conversions between PJX,SCX,VCX,FRX,LBX,DBC,DBF and MNX files, for which it generates TEXT versions with extension PJ2,SC2,VC2,FR2,LB2,DC2,DB2 and MN2 that can be reconfigured to compatibilize with SourceSafe.

 Structure of configuration file FOXBIN2PRG.CFG